dansmithphysics/3yr_icecube_source_search/README.md

 ### A02_analyze_background.py

-Calculates $B_i$, the background PDF of the neutrino source search.
-This is done empirically by scrambling RA of track data in a $6^\circ$ declination angle band in the sky.
+Calculates B_i, the background PDF of the neutrino source search.
+This is done empirically by scrambling RA of track data in a 6 degree declination angle band in the sky.

 ### A03_analyze_all_sky_map.py